Superalgos/Superalgos/README.md

 You will need the latest versions of Node JS and Git installed.
 You will also need a web browser to access the interface.
 Google Chrome is recommended because it is the most tested browser being used by the development team and power users.

 Follow the installation wizards to install the latest NodeJS and Git.
+Make sure to follow all the default and recommended settings while installing Git.
 If desired also install Chrome.

 - [Node.js download page](https://nodejs.org/en/download/)